 WWAMI Medical Education Program

 A partnership with the University of Washington School of Medicine and the states of Washington, Wyoming, Alaska, Montana, and Idaho.
-Forty years of collaboration and innovation, all in the service of educating physician health-care professionals.
+Fifty years of collaboration and innovation, all in the service of educating the future physician workforce.

-WWAMI is a cooperative program of the University of Washington School of Medicine and the states of Washington, Wyoming, Alaska, Montana, and Idaho.
-(The first letter of each state is where WWAMI gets its name.)
+WWAMI is a cooperative program with the University of Washington School of Medicine and the states of Washington, Wyoming, Alaska, Montana, and Idaho (the first letter of each state is where WWAMI gets its name).
 It gives students residing in the Northwestern United States access to high-quality, cost-effective medical education by decentralizing the educational process and sharing existing facilities and personnel in universities and communities in the WWAMI states.
 Support of WWAMI by the State of Montana allows 30 qualified Montana residents to be admitted to the program each year.

 WWAMI is a medical school program, not a premedical program.
 Students who enter the program are enrolled in the University of Washington School of Medicine, and complete their Foundations Phase (18 months) of medical school in their home states.
 Foundations programs exist at University of Washington in Seattle, Gonzaga University, University of Wyoming in Laramie, University of Alaska in Anchorage, Montana State University in Bozeman, and the University of Idaho in Moscow.
 The curriculum is the same at each site and all exams are taken jointly online.
 Course subject matter at MSU includes nine Blocks and five Threads that will continue throughout the eighteen month Foundations Phase.
 Clinical skills are taught at least one day per week throughout the Foundations Phase.